 - Laterally: Ischiopubic rami (anteriorly) and sacrotuberous ligaments (posteriorly).

 - The roof of perineum is composed by the pelvic diaphragm and its floor is composed by the skin.

-It forms a diamond shaped area when viewed from below that can be divided into an anterior urogenital region and a posterior anal region by a line joining the ischial tuberosities horizontally.
+Perineum forms a diamond shaped area.
+When viewed from below the perineum can be divided into an anterior urogenital region and a posterior anal region by a line joining the ischial tuberosities horizontally.

-The anal region contains the anal canal and ischiorectal fossae.
+The anal region of the perineum contains the anal canal and ischiorectal fossae.

 • Anal canal: The anorectal junction is slung by the puborectalis component of the levator ani which pulls it forwards.
 The canal is approximately 4 cm long and angled postero-inferiorly.
 Developmentally, the midpoint of the anal canal is represented by the dentate line.
 This is the site at which the anal dimple in the skin, the ectodermal proctodeum, meets endoderm.